 Strong connections to people, place, pets, and nature are some of our most fundamental needs as humans.
-These connections are crucial for navigating the sometimes challenging and emotionally turbulent experiences both teens and parents face.
+These connections are crucial for navigating the sometimes challenging and emotionally difficult experiences both teens and parents face.

 Javi, Southeast Alaska